"The Church must send or the Church will end." -- Mendell Taylor, church historian

 Mendell Taylor's "sound bite" on the Church's obligation to send missionaries sounds poetic.
 It should.
 Taylor liked saying things in ways that would stick in people's memories.

 Taylor was a church history scholar.
 However, his interests extended beyond centuries of doctrinal development (as important as that is) and church squabbles (as fascinating as those can be).
-In addition to those things which church history buffs sometimes concentrate on, Taylor seemed drawn to the Church's missionary outreach and world evangelism efforts.
+In addition to those things that church history buffs sometimes concentrate on, Taylor seemed drawn to the Church's missionary outreach and world evangelism efforts.
 He was a founding professor of Nazarene Theological Seminary in Kansas City where, right from the start, he taught a History of Nazarene Missions course.
-Out of that course's content, Taylor wrote a three-volume history of the first fifty years of Nazarene world evangelism.
+From that course's content, Taylor wrote a three-volume history of the first fifty years of Nazarene world evangelism.
 He also authored a hefty textbook titled Exploring Evangelism: History, Methods, Theology.1 A significant part of that book is given to global evangelism through the centuries.

 The observation that "the Church must send or the Church will end" reflects what Taylor saw in church history as well as what he personally observed.
 Taylor had read the Bible.
 He had studied church history and he knew current trends.
 It was clear to him that God meant for His Church to be a sending institution.